pavel-grigorev/spring-icomponent-demo/README.md

 }
 ```

-At last, there is an `EmailService` that provides API for the business classes.
+At last, there is an `EmailService` that provides API for the business logic.
 It may look like so:

 ```java
 public interface EmailService {